teamprotech/telegram-media-uploader/README.md

 BUT, if 1st-Argument is passed as "--fresh", then script will NOT resume and will treat that you want to execute a fresh-new set of files.

+## Features are listed below:

+1. Resuming the upload
+2. Chat-Title based : no headache of finding & working with chat-id
+3. progress-BAR reporting
+4. Speed reporting for each file uploaded
+5. Takes multiple file-path list, from different directories in a sinle command
+6. Log file_Size & taken_Time for every uploaded-file
+7. Set Caption, enable-Streaming automatically

 ## Dependencies are given into the requirements-file and can be installed using pip as below:

 ```